Tailp/CI/README.md

 * curl https://packages.cloud.google.com/apt/doc/apt-key.gpg | sudo apt-key add -
 * sudo apt-get update && sudo apt-get install google-cloud-sdk

-Or alternatively, this may work better for some by installing gcloud this way

-* sudo apt-get install snapd
-* sudo snap install google-cloud-sdk --classic

 You can then setup your account with the command "gcloud init" then choose/create your project and also choose region(I chose 23 europe-west-2c, which is in London)

 ## Create a service account for Jenkins